 Java Web Apps with Visual Studio Code

 This tutorial shows you how to create a simple Java web application with Visual Studio Code.
 You'll learn how to run, debug, and edit the Java web app locally.

 A simple Spring Boot Getting Started web app

 Before you begin

 Before running and deploying this sample, you must have the Java SE Development Kit (JDK) and Apache Maven build tools on your local development environment.
-If you don't, please install them.
+If you don't have, please install them.

 Download and install the Java SE Development Kit (JDK), version 8: